MichaelTanji/WIC/index.md

 These and many other questions are hotly debated online, at conferences, and wherever hackers, engineers, and policy wonks gather to talk shop. _Working in Cybersecurity_ is a riff on the classic [_Working_](https://amzn.to/2MmWVXS) by Studs Terkel, an oral history of the myriad jobs that existed in the late 1960s and early 1970s, as told to Terkel by those who did them.

-You can use the [editor on GitHub](https://github.com/MichaelTanji/WIC/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown